Charleston-area hires and promotions

 Architecture

-Chelsea Anderson has joined LS3P Associates Ltd. as an architect based in the Charleston office.
-She has a bachelor’s degree from the International Academy of Design and Technology and a master’s degree in architecture from Clemson University.
+Stephen Roark has joined LS3P Associates Ltd. as an architect based in the Charleston office.
+He has a bachelor’s degree and a master’s degree in architecture, both from Clemson University.

 Banking